To apply for assistance, use the online application form. Processing delays will apply to applications received by post.

 If the funeral account has been paid in full, no assistance can be provided.

-- if the deceased died in a motor vehicle accident, funeral expenses may be covered by Compulsory Third Party (CTP) insurance.
+- died in a motor vehicle accident, funeral expenses may be covered by Compulsory Third Party (CTP) insurance.

 Visit the CTP Insurance Regulator website or phone 1300 303 558 for more information.

-- if the deceased was a victim of crime you may be able to make a claim for funeral costs and/or a grief payment from the Commissioner for Victims' Rights.
+- was a victim of crime you can claim for funeral costs and a grief payment from the Commissioner for Victims' Rights.

 Visit the Commissioner for Victims' Rights website or phone 8204 9635 for more information.

-- if the deceased has superannuation and/or a life insurance policy, the beneficiary may be required to repay the costs of the funeral.
+- has superannuation or a life insurance policy, the beneficiary may be required to repay the costs of the funeral.

 Funeral Assistance SA